PyvesB/Notepad4e/README.md

 ### Main features

 * Create as many notes as you like in a separate Eclipse view.
-* Modify the style of the text (font, colour, bold, italic, underlined, etc.).
+* Modify the style of the text (font, colour, bold, italic, underlined, strikeout, etc.).
 * Customise the appearance of the plugin.
 * Automatically save the contents of your notes between workspace launches.
 * Use editable shortcuts to boost your productivity.